Neil Reidman: Stage

 In 1999, Reidman won the role of Mesrou in The Dispute, a play that was produced by Neil Bartlett at The Other Place in Stratford-Upon-Avon.
 In 2008, he appeared opposite the singer known as Yaa in the musical The Big Life (directed by Clint Dyer).
 Uk tour of 'One flew over the cuckoos nest' starring Shane Richie and the late great comedian Felix Dexter.
 Elephant 21 (Royal Court), 'All babies are the same'(Theatre 503), The Color Purple Musical (Menier chocolate factory) starring Cynthia Enrivo and went on to be transferred to Broadway winning a Tony Award for Best Musical.
 Neil played the lead in 'Routes' as part of Black History Month (Riverside Theatre Newport/Welsh Millennium centre) and was also screened on 'Made in Cardiff' TV as well as Ignatious Sancho in 'Phyllis in London' at the Greenwich Theatre London.
-Neil has recently finished playing the manager 'Bill Devaney' in the UK tour of 'The Bodyguard' musical alongside singer Alexandra Burke.
+Neil played the manager 'Bill Devaney' in the UK tour of 'The Bodyguard' musical alongside singer Alexandra Burke, 'Beresford' in 'Generations' Nottingham Arts Theatre.
+'Daniel Tull' in 'Our little hour' a musical based on the life of Walter Tull a Uk No1 tour.
+Neil had written and directed a one man show 'Without' a Windrush story about him and his father for which he was nominated for Best Male lead Actor in a Play at the Black British Theatre Awards 2024.